thejasvibr/bat_beamshapes/bat_beamshapes/workshop/thoughts.md

 ### What it's like to use py-flint

 > Incredibly fast !!! eg. show the example of the Lm integral (eqn.
 12.018) for a dps=500, it happens nearly instantaneously in py-flint, while with mpmath it takes 10's of seconds.
+2021-05-12
 16:21 - I'm getting different values for P'm(cos(alpha)) between my Flint implementation using eqn.
 12.98 and the native legendre_p(n,z).diff(z) version from sympy.

 16:44 -- and that's because there's a typo in eqn.
 12.98 --> it should be sin(theta)^2 instead of sin(theta)

+22:52 : FLINT is really, really fast now that I think of it.
+For dps=150, and ka=10 the Flint version of the code runs in ~9.5mins while the parallelised mpmath version takes about that long!!